A close-up shot of a man's hands feeling a Direct Access tactile map board.

 Tactile and Sensory Maps

-Our A4 and A3 sized tactile maps give blind and partially sighted people access to information which improves spatial awareness, empowering them to engage with an environment independently.
+Our A4 and A3 sized sensory maps give blind and partially sighted people access to information which improves spatial awareness, empowering them to engage with an environment independently.

 In a post-COVID world where people are encouraged not to touch static maps or Braille signage, our paper-based sensory maps issued to visitors provide a hygienic-friendly solution for personal use.